-- 1. Assign code 0 when all margins are negative both microscopically and macroscopically (grossly) - 2.
+- 1. Assign code 0 when - a.
+All margins are negative both microscopically and macroscopically (grossly) - b.
+The entire organ is removed for localized disease, such as a hysterectomy performed for a localized endometrial cancer case unless there is information to the contrary - 2.
 Codes 0-3 are hierarchical - a.
 Assign the numerically higher code if two codes describe the margin status - 3.
 Assign code 1 for involvement of margins but not otherwise specified - 4.
 Assign code 2 for involvement of margins microscopically but not grossly (cannot be seen by the naked eye).
 Use the Margins section of the CAP protocol or the Microscopic Description from the pathology report to identify microscopic findings. - 5.
 Assign code 3 for involvement of margins grossly (seen by the naked eye).
 Use the Margins section of the CAP protocol or the Gross Description from the pathology report to identify macroscopic findings. - 6.
 Assign code 7 if the pathology report indicates the margins could not be determined - 7.
 Assign code 9 - a.
 When Surgery of Primary Site 2023 (NAACCR Item #1291) is coded to A980 (not applicable) - b.
-When it is unknown whether a surgical procedure of the primary site was performed or there is no mention in the pathology report or no tissue was sent to pathology - c.
-For any case coded to primary site C420, C421, C423, C424, C760-C768, C770-C779, or C809 - d.
+When it is unknown whether a surgical procedure of the primary site was performed or there is no mention in the pathology report or no tissue was sent to pathology

+- c.
+When patient has a transurethral biopsy of bladder tumor (TURBT) and surgical margins are not mentioned in the TURBT report.
+The operative report may mention no residual tumor. - d.
+For any case coded to primary site C420, C421, C423, C424, C760-C768, C770-C779, or C809 - e.
 For death certificate only (DCO) cases